-Join Jim LaPier for an in-depth discussion in this video Basic 3D geometry, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video Basic 3D geometry, part of Learning AutoCAD for Mac.

 …There are two main techniques for creating 3D geometry in AutoCAD for Mac.…You can use basic 3D solids and then…modify them by joining and subtracting them from each…other, or you can create 2D geometry and then…convert it to 3D by extruding or revolving it.…We'll start with some basic 3D shapes, which…we can find here on the modeling tool set.…A box is essentially created as a rectangle with a third dimension, height.…A sphere is created similarly to a circle by…selecting a center point and specifying the radius or diameter.…